Magaye Gueye

-Magaye Serigne Falilou Dit Nelson Gueye (born 6 July 1990) is a professional footballer who plays as a forward for Super League Greece 2 club Anagennisi Karditsa.
-He is a former French youth and under-21 international, but in 2012 he accepted a call up from Senegal for the Olympic games tournament, eligible due to his Senegalese parentage.
-Gueye started his professional career with RC Strasbourg in France, before moving to Everton in 2010.
-He made 24 appearances for Everton in four seasons, spending time on loan at Brest, before leaving the club and joining Millwall in 2014.
-He was a talented sprinter but stopped to focus on his football career.
-His 100m personal best remains 10.13s.
+Magaye Serigne Falilou Gueye (born 6 July 1990) is a former professional footballer who played as a forward.
+A former French youth and under-21 international, in 2012 he switched to play for the Senegal U23s.

 Club career

 Strasbourg

 Gueye was born in Nogent-sur-Marne to Senegalese parents and began his career in the Île-de-France region playing for local club US Lognes in the eastern suburbs of Paris.
+He was a talented sprinter but stopped to focus on his football career.
+His 100m personal best remains 10.13s.
 In 2002, at the age of 12, he joined the youth academy of RC Strasbourg.
 Gueye quickly progressed through the youth ranks, where he helped the under-18 squad reach the semi-finals of the 2008 Coupe Gambardella.
 For the 2008–09 season, he was promoted to the club's Championnat de France amateur team, appearing in 13 matches and scoring two goals.
 He also assisted on three goals.
 On 30 October, Gueye signed his first professional contract, agreeing to a three-year deal until June 2012.
 He was officially promoted to the senior team and assigned the number 4 shirt.

 Gueye made his professional debut on 3 November 2008 in the club's league match against Lens appearing as a substitute for the Brazilian Marcos in a 1–1 draw.
 He made his first career start several months later on 10 April 2009, this time in a 4–1 defeat to Lens.
 Gueye switched to the number 8 shirt for the 2009–10 season and scored his first professional goal in the club's first match of the season against Istres in the Coupe de la Ligue.
 However, Strasbourg lost the match 6–1.
 He continued his streak of proficient goalscoring by scoring a goal in each of the club's first five league matches against Châteauroux, Laval, Arles-Avignon, Ajaccio, and Sedan.
 Gueye later suffered a severe groin injury and missed both November and December.

 Following the winter break, he returned to the team and in his first match back, he provided the assist for Strasbourg's only goal in their 3–1 loss to Olympique Lyonnais in the Coupe de France.
 However, later in the match, Gueye suffered an injury to his knee.
 The injury was, initially, diagnosed as torn ligaments, however, after further medical analysis, it was reduced to only a sprain.
 Gueye missed six weeks, as opposed to six months had he torn the ligaments.